d2l-ai/d2l-en/chapter_optimization/rmsprop.md

 By convention, we will use the objective function
 $f(\mathbf{x})=0.1x_1^2+2x_2^2$ to observe the iterative trajectory of the independent variable in RMSProp.
-Recall that in :numref:`chapter_adagrad`, when we used Adagrad with a learning rate of 0.4, the independent variable moved less in later stages of iteration.
+Recall that in :numref:`sec_adagrad`, when we used Adagrad with a learning rate of 0.4, the independent variable moved less in later stages of iteration.
 However, at the same learning rate, RMSProp can approach the optimal solution faster.